TRUTH, DECEMBER 15, 1907

 trades at the Point.

-in Adelaide Street between the present Parcels Post and Finney Isles corner,
+Adelaide Street between the present Parcels Post and Finney

-where was the first bougainvillea vine ever grown in Queensland.
+Isles corner, where was the first bougainvillea vine ever

 A few readers will remember a wild young Irishman named James McGowan who had a farm at Lytton and was killed off his horse on February 18, 1875, aged 29.
 There was nothing McGowan loved but a fight.
 He was always “blue moulded for want of a brain ” and would offer cheerfully offer to fight all hands, anywhere, at any time.
 On one occasion he took possession of a Methodist Church, and challenged the whole male congregation to mortal combat.
 The Methodists regarded James as a man possessed of devils, and fled.
 He was a fine type of fighting Irishman, and we mourn over the grave of that young warrior cut off untimely in his youth.
 We miss these fiery spirits at the peaceful elections of today.
 His sister, now dead, married Adam Fiebig, who still owns the old Crown hotel in George Street.
 Fiebig still has a great veneration for his dead wife.

 James Cash, who died on December 15, 1870, aged 68, was

 an old pioneer who was farming and timber getting at the Pine

 River, where “Cash’s Crossing” is still a landmark in the

 In the same grave is Mary McQuinney, his wife’s mother,

 who died on May 20, 1870, and his daughter Mary Ann, wife of